ogzacky75/SMART-GOAL-PLANNER/development/Phase-3/phase-3-project/README.md

 Inside the PHASE-3-PROJECT directory you:

-Run "python -m lib.cli create-user john admin" while inside the directory using your operating system's own cli
+Run "python -m lib.cli create-user <username>" while inside the directory using your operating system's own cli

 # How to get your user account

-Run "python -m lib.cli get-user john" while inside the directory using your operating system's own cli.
+Run "python -m lib.cli get-user <username>" while inside the directory using your operating system's own cli.

 # How to update the user role

-Run "python -m lib.cli update-user john moderator" while inside the directory using your operating system's own cli.
+Run "python -m lib.cli update-user <username> <ner_role>" while inside the directory using your operating system's own cli.

 # How to delete user

-Run "python -m lib.cli delete-user john" while inside the directory using your operating system's own cli.
+Run "python -m lib.cli delete-user <username>" while inside the directory using your operating system's own cli.

 # How to select a skill

-Run "python -m lib.cli select-skill Python" while inside the directory using your operating system's own cli.
+Run "python -m lib.cli select-skill <skill_name>" while inside the directory using your operating system's own cli.

 #  How to recomend a skill

 Run "python -m lib.cli recommend-skill" while inside the directory using your operating system's own cli.

+# How to follow

+Run "python -m lib.cli follow <username>" while inside the directory using your operating system's own cli.

 # Colors and Output